 Lastly, it pays to remember that every mobile installation will have some level of common mode, due in part to the excess ground losses we all deal with.

 HF Gain Myths

 There are at least two manufacturers here in the U.S. making spirally-wound, 6 foot long HF antennas, claiming they have gain because they are a 5/8 wave length.
-The may indeed have wire that long wound around their fiberglass core, but that doesn't make them a 5/8 wave gain antenna.
-In fact, if you could wind 100 feet of wire around a 4 foot long fiberglass mast, the electrical length would still four foot long.
+They may indeed have wire that long wound around their fiberglass core, but that doesn't make them a 5/8 wave gain antenna.
+In fact, if you could wind 100 feet of wire around a 4 foot long fiberglass mast, the electrical length would still be four feet.
 When you see claims like these, go elsewhere.

 VHF Gain Myths

 Far too many amateurs purchase VHF antennas based solely on their advertised gain.
 Adding insult, the published gain figure typically doesn't have a quantifying designator.
 That is to say, they just list the dB, and not the dBi or dBd (the i stands for isotropic, and the d for dipole).
 Without one of these designators, the figure is meaningless.

 And be advised, that a +3 dB increase in ERP (effective radiated power) will not magically double the distance you can communicate over, especially when using FM (actually phase modulation in most cases).
 In the real world, it may take as much as 10 dB, and perhaps a good deal more, depending on several factors (typically uncontrollable such as Fresnel zoning).